 Investing in some books updates your know-how on the history of yoga, its philosophy and so on.
 This will acquaint you to the subject and the evolution of yoga over time.

-Though you will find plenty of yoga school in cambodia, they may however differ in terms of the style of yoga, the teachers, reviews and ratings, fees and so on.
-These are some of the crucial factors to check while doing your research and more importantly if the yoga school chosen by you is recognized by the Yoga Alliance or not.
-So make sure you enroll for a Yoga Alliance certified 300 hour yoga teacher training school in cambodia that will make you eligible to teach anywhere in the world.
+Though you will find plenty of yoga school in Cambodia, they may however differ in terms of the style of yoga, the teachers, reviews and ratings, fees and so on.
+These are some of the crucial factors to check while doing your research and more importantly if the yoga school chosen by you is recognised by the Yoga Alliance or not.
+So make sure you enrol for a Yoga Alliance certified 200 hour yoga teacher training school in Cambodia that will make you eligible to teach anywhere in the world.

-So make the most of 300-hour your yoga teacher training program without having to lose on your precious sleep over it!
+So make the most of 200-hour your yoga teacher training program cambodia without having to lose on your precious sleep over it!
 Stay positive to be able to look forward to the course with much interest and enthusiasm.

 Each time you work on a yoga pose or practice pranayama, you intensify your capacity to exercise control over your focus, breath and body.
 Likewise, as you delve deeper into the yogic philosophy, you will find yourself eating, sleeping and thinking like a yogi!
 And when it comes to eating, diet certainly plays a significant role.